itu-tid/lecture-notes/Lectures/T6-Updating Objects and Lists in State.md

 ```

-- Sorting, reversing - `reverse`, `sort` -- they mutate the array.
-But it's ok if you copy the array first, and then mutate it the way you like
+### Sorting, reversing - `reverse`, `sort` -- they mutate the array.

+- But it's ok if you copy the array first, and then mutate it the way you like

 ```
 let reversedArtists = [...artists].reverse();
 ```

-# Bibilography
+# Bibliography
 - https://react.dev/learn/updating-objects-in-state
 - https://react.dev/learn/updating-arrays-in-state